XCraftTM/DBBDocs/docs/buttons.md

         ```

     ## Create One Button
-    : This Alignment will Trigger on the Slash Command /buttons and, which will create and send the button with the [Reply to Interaction](https://blocks.dbb.software/Blocks/reply_interaction.js "Download the Block!"){:target="_blank"} Block.
+    : This Alignment will Trigger on the Slash Command /buttons and, which will create and send the button with the `Send Message/Interaction (Multi)` Block.
     : ![Single Button Creation](assets/buttons/one-button-handler-in-dbb.png)

     ### Create Multiple Buttons
-    : We are going to use the same command like the first one and just add more [Create Button](https://blocks.dbb.software/Blocks/create_button.js "Download the Block!"){:target="_blank"} Blocks.
-In Combination with [Create Button Row](https://blocks.dbb.software/Blocks/create_button_row.js "Download the Block!"){:target="_blank"}
+    : We are going to use the same command like the first one and just add more `Button (Component)` Blocks.
+In Combination with `Create Action Row`
     : ![Multiple Button Creation](assets/buttons/multiple-buttons-in-dbb.png)

 === "2.
 Event Handling"
     ### Detect and handle a Button Press

-    :   You can use the [Interaction Event](https://blocks.dbb.software/Blocks/interaction_event.js "Download the Block!"){:target="_blank"} to detect a Button Press using the Custom ID.
+    :   You can use the `Interaction [Event]` to detect a Button Press using the Custom ID.
 Also to get the Current Time and Date you use the `Create Date` Block and using the `Format Date` Block you can get the Date in a Text Type.

-    :   To now send a message back to the User that used the Button, you can use the [Reply to Interaction](https://blocks.dbb.software/Blocks/reply_interaction.js "Download the Block!"){:target="_blank"} Block.
+    :   To now send a message back to the User that used the Button, you can use the `Send Message/Interaction (Multi)` Block.

         :   (Ephemeral means only visible to the user)